rigou/luksman/README.md

 ### 3. Mount an encrypted volume
 ```
-luksman mount name (-f folder | -d device) [(-k keyfile_device | -K keyfile_disk_label)]
+luksman mount name (-f folder | -d device) [(-k keyfile_device | -l keyfile_disk_label)]
 ```
 * if the volume was created using a passphrase, user will be prompted for it
-* if there is a key file for this volume in the device specified by option -k or -K, it will be used to mount the encrypted volume automatically
+* if there is a key file for this volume in the device specified by option -k or -l, it will be used to mount the encrypted volume automatically
-* after mounting the volume, the device specified by option -k or -K is inactive and can be removed
+* after mounting the volume, the device specified by option -k or -l is inactive and can be removed
 * the mountpoint of volume "name" is /mnt/luksman/name

 <details><summary>click here to see some examples</summary>